psychemedia/storytelling-notes/hunting_of_the_snark.md

 They threatened its life with a railway-share;
 ⁠They charmed it with smiles and soap.

-*For the Barrister, well, he'd fallen into a fitful sleep, and the strangest dream.
-In which the Snark was dressed as a Barrister, and was defending a pig on a charge of deserting its sty.
-So eloquent was its defence, the Snark had already been talking for over three hours, and the Jury still had no clue what it was talking about, and each had a separate opinion on the matter.*
+*For the Barrister, well, he'd fallen into a fitful sleep, and the strangest of dreams.
+In which the Snark was dressed as a Barrister, and was defending a pig on a charge of deserting its own sty.
+So eloquent was its defence, the Snark had already been talking for over three hours, and the Jury still had no clue what it was talking about, or even what the trial was about, and each had a separate opinion on the matter.*

-*"And so", said the Snark, "the pig is obviously innocent of trason, as well as insolvency, but as to desertion, that is indisputable, except for its alibi.
+*"And so", said the Snark, "the pig is obviously innocent of treason, as well as insolvency, but as to desertion, that is indisputable, except for its alibi.
 And now you, the Jury must decide."*

 *The Snark sat down and waited for the Judge to sum up.
 But the Judge admitted to never having summed up before, and so the Snark did it for him, so completely in fact he introduced far more evidence than had been presented originally.*

-*THe verdict was then called for, but as the Jury had trouble spelling it, they asked the Snark to give the verdict for them.*
+*The verdict was then called for, but as the Jury had trouble spelling it, they asked the Snark to give it for them.*

-*At which point, the Snark shouted "guilty", and half the Jury fainted away.
-The Judge, being too nervous to pass sentence, left it to the Snark: "Transportation for life, and then fine of forty pound."
-The Jury cheered,*
+*"Guilty", shouted the Snark, and half the Jury fainted away.
+The Judge, being too nervous to pass sentence, left that to the Snark. too: "Transportation for life; and then a fine of forty pounds."
+And the Jury all cheered...*

 but the Judge said he feared
 ⁠That the phrase was not legally sound.

-*Unfortunately, the cheers were brought to an end when the Jailer admitted that the sentence would have not the slightest effect, becuase the pig had been dead for some years.*
+*Unfortunately, the cheers were brought to an end when the Jailer admitted that the sentence would not have the slightest effect, becuase the pig had actually been dead for some years.
+Such was the speed of justice in those times.*

-*And such was the dream of the Barrister, at least until he was woken by the angril ringing bell of the Bellman.*
+*And such was the dream of the Barrister.
+At least, that is, until he was rudely awoken by the angrily ringing bell of the Bellman.*

 __Fit the Seventh.__